Hasina3159/Inception/README.md

 - help with bash initialization scripts creation (`init_db.sh`, `init_wordpress.sh`)
 - Debugging permission and DNS resolution issues
 - help with `docker-compose.yml` generation with volumes and network
-- help with redaction and traduction of .md files in english and building a better makefile
+- Help with redaction and translation of .md files in English and building a better Makefile

 **Project parts concerned**:
 - NGINX configuration with TLSv1.3 and self-signed certificate